 - minimising the environmental impact from any University undertaking with radiation materials, apparatus, or facilities

-- Controlling ionising radiation hazards using the hierarchy of controls to As Low As Reasonably Achievable (ALARA) and referencing with international best practice;
+- controlling ionising radiation hazards using the hierarchy of controls to 'as low as reasonably achievable (ALARA)’ and referring to the best international practice

 - complying with the Work Health and Safety Act 2011, Australian Radiation Protection and Nuclear Safety Act 1998 and regulations and licence conditions, the Nuclear Non-Proliferation (Safeguards) Act 1987 and regulations, and Australian Standards, Codes of Practice and relevant guidance material; and